Elamouri/HomeWork3/README.md

-# HomeWork3
+## HomeWork3
-Homework about rebase and revert with example.
+Examples about revert and rebase